Robert Gottschalk: Early life

 Born to Gustav and Anna Gottschalk in Chicago, Illinois.
 His father was an architect who built several hotels in the city.
 Gustav's success left the family well-off financially and influenced Gottschalk's interest in film.
 In 1939, Gottschalk graduated with a degree in theater and arts from Carleton College in Minnesota.
 He then moved to California to open a camera shop with a long-term goal of becoming a filmmaker.

 Panavision

-He bought an interest in a camera shop and later got to know a nearby outfit that made underwater filming equipment for Jacques-Yves Cousteau.
+He bought an interest in a camera shop in Westwood area of Los Angeles where he would later hire Richard Moore as a clerk.

+In 1951, at the request of the U.S. Aqua-Lung distributor, Gottschalk began working on developing an underwater camera.
+This would lead to Gottschalk's first purchase of two anamorphic lens attachments made by the C. P. Goerz Company.

-Equipment restrictions at the time made wide-angle filming difficult, and Gottschalk began experimenting with anamorphic lens equipment patented by Henri Chrétien.
+Equipment restrictions at the time made wide-angle filming difficult.
+Gottschalk and Moore would set up a makeshift workshop on the balcony of the store, and began designing, modifying, and experimenting with anamorphic lens equipment patented by Henri Chrétien.
 In 1953, the CinemaScope process, based on Chrétien's patents, was purchased and named by 20th Century Studios.

 While the camera lenses were now available, the process required projection lenses as well.
 Gottschalk teamed up with several colleagues and began offering projection lenses under the name Panavision, which used prismatic rather than cylindrical optics.
 This led to a successful expansion into lenses for cameras, which are still widely used.